Perrottetia aquilonaris

-Perrottetia aquilonaris is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Streptaxidae.
+Perrottetia aquilonaris is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Streptaxidae.

 The specific name aquilonaris is from the Latin “aquilonaris” meaning “north or northern”.
 It refers to the distribution range of this new species in northern Thailand.

 Distribution

 Distribution of Perrottetia aquilonaria include several localities in Chiang Mai Province, Chiang Rai Province, Nan Province and Phrae Province in the northern part of Thailand and Sainyabuli Province in the northwest Laos and Phongsaly Province in north Laos.

 The type locality is Wat Tam Pha Plong, Pha Daeng National Park, Chiang Dao District, Chiang Mai Province, Thailand, 19°24′7.3″N 98°55′5.6″E.

 Description

 This species was described from Thailand in 2013 with a complete information on shell, radula and genitalia.

 Live specimens exhibit yellowish reticulated skin, and pale yellowish tentacular retractor muscles are visible through the semi-transparent body.

 The shape of the shell is suboblique-heliciform.
 The color of the shell is white and translucent.
 The shell has 5½–6 whorls.
 The spire is convex and suture is indistinct.
 The shell surface is glossy, with transverse ridges diminishing below the periphery.
 Embryonic shell is large, with about 2½ whorls, with smooth surface.
 The following whorls are regularly expanding.
 The periphery of the shell is shouldered.
 In apertural view left periphery of the penultimate whorl is extending beyond the diameter of the last whorl.
 The last whorl is axially deflected.
 There are two deep and short longitudinal furrows present.
 The umbilicus is narrow.

 The aperture is subcircular.
 The peristome is discontinuous, thickened and expanded.
 There is short sinulus present, sometimes with a longer and tapering sinulus.
 Apertural dentition consists of one strong first parietal lamella, a small second parietal lamella separated at right angles, one small upper palatal lamella, one large palatal lamella, one basal lamella and a bifid columellar lamella.

 The width of the shell is 5.4–7.5 mm.
 The height of the shell is 2.9–4.7 mm.
 Specimens from Laos differ only in the slightly smaller shell.

 Digestive system: Teeth of the radula are arranged in anteriorly V-shaped rows, each row containing 21–23 teeth with the formula (10-11)-1-(10-11).
 The central tooth is small, sharp, triangular with pointed cusp.
 The lateral and marginal teeth are undifferentiated, unicuspid and lanceolate.
 Lateral teeth are gradually reduced in length and size, outer teeth much smaller and shorter than inner teeth.

 Reproductive system of Perrottetia aquilonaris was described by Siriboon et al. in detail in 2013.